-The rest of the world's identified components of accounts 2 to 6 are given in a single account numbered 2.
-UK whole economy accounts consistent with ESA 2010 are given in section 1.6 as a time series and in section 1.7 in a detailed matrix identifying all sectors, the rest of the world and the UK total.
+The rest of the world's identified components of accounts two to six are given in a single account numbered 2.
+UK whole economy accounts consistent with ESA 2010 are given in Section 1.6 as a time series and in Section 1.7 in detailed matrix identifying all sectors, the rest of the world and the UK total.